-San Gabriel Valley, CA-September 19, 2014
+San Gabriel Valley, CA-October 03, 2014

-In an ongoing effort to control the infestation of Asian tiger mosquitoes (Aedes albopictus) in the San Gabriel Valley, the San Gabriel Valley Mosquito and Vector Control District (SGVMVCD) will conduct truck-mounted mosquito control treatments in the early morning hours of Wednesday September 24.
+In an ongoing effort to control the infestation of Asian tiger mosquitoes (Aedes albopictus) in the San Gabriel Valley, the San Gabriel Valley Mosquito and Vector Control District (SGVMVCD) will conduct truck-mounted mosquito control treatments in the early morning hours of Wednesday October 08.
 The treatments will focus on those areas of El Monte most densely populated with adult mosquitoes.
 The Asian tiger mosquito is an aggressive day biting mosquito and the increase in adult population in some areas has become a significant nuisance to residents.
-The Asian tiger mosquito is also a primary vector of chikungunya - a painful disease spreading rapidly throughout the Caribbean and as of September 9, over 900 travel-associated cases and eight locally transmitted cases have been reported in the U.S.
+The Asian tiger mosquito is also a primary vector of chikungunya - a painful disease spreading rapidly throughout the Caribbean and as of September 30, over 1,200 travel-associated cases and eleven locally transmitted cases have been reported in the U.S.

-The treatment will cover three areas in El Monte.
-Section one will include the area north (and including) Towneway Dr., east of (and including) Chico Ave., south of (and including) Brockway St. and west of the 10 Fwy.
-Section two will include the area north of (and including) Fern St., east of (and including) Seaman Ave., south of (and including) Garvey St. and west of (and including) Gage Ave.
-Section three will include the area north of (and including) Fern St., east of (and including) Tyler Ave., south of (and including) Concert St., and west of (and including) Peck Rd.
+The treatment will cover two areas in El Monte.
+Section one will include the area north of the 10 Fwy., east of Temple City Blvd., south of Bessie Ave and west of Arden Dr. Section two will include the area north of Bisby St., east of Arden Dr., south of Freer St. and west of Whitney Dr. and El Monte Ave.

-The District will conduct the treatment during the early morning hours of Wednesday, September 24, 2014 between 12:00 a.m. (midnight) and approximately 5:00 a.m., to avoid traffic and outdoor pedestrian activity.
-Alternate arrangements may be made if weather conditions are not favorable to an effective treatment.
-The alternate date, if needed, would be Thursday, September 25, 2014.
+The District will begin the treatment on the night of Wednesday, October 08, 2014 at approximately 10:00 p.m. and conclude approximately 5:00 a.m. the next morning, October 09.
+This time window was chosen to avoid traffic and outdoor pedestrian activity as well as maximize favorable weather conditions.
+Alternate arrangements may be made if weather conditions are not favorable for an effective treatment.
+The alternate date, if needed, would be Thursday, October 09, 2014.

 The District will be applying two different materials to target adult and immature mosquitoes.
 The application targeting immature mosquitoes will consist of a material called VectoBac®WDG applied by a truck-mounted fogger as a low volume mist.
-The active ingredient in VectoBac®WDG is Bacillus thuringiensis isaelensis (Bti.)
+The active ingredient in VectoBac®WDG is Bacillus thuringiensis isarelensis (Bti.)
 This pesticide is a target specific, bio-rational larvicide with minimal risk to humans and wildlife.
-Additional information about this product can be found at: http://publichealth.valentbiosciences.com/docs/resources/vectobac-wdg-specimen-label.pdf
+Additional information about this product can be found at: http://publichealth.yalentbiosciences.com/docs/resources/vectobac-wdg-specimen-label.pdf